pratikpatelx/AnswerBot/index.md

 This website will contain all our design implementations for AnswerBot and other details required for our project.
 That is State Diagrams, Architecture diagrams, UML diagrams etc.

+The Project Proposal Can be Found At: <a href="https://github.com/pratikpatelx/AnswerBot/blob/main/pdfs/COMP_4060-Project_Proposal.pdf" target="_blank">Project Proposal.</a>